equivalent/scrapbook2/archive/mini-blogs/2015-01-28-free-up-space-on-your-linux-server.md

 # Free up space on your Linux server

+You can check your disk space usage with `df`, or particular folder `df -sh`.

+You can check inode space usage by `df -i` (if you running caching server with file storage this will be often an issue)

 ### Delete downloaded packages (.deb)

 E.g.: already installed (and no longer needed)